 "How a Healthy Gut Can Make You Happier" Review

 If you're having trouble finding happiness, the solution may be in your gut.
-This is what you should keep in mind the next time you hit the plate (from the article How a Healthy Gut Can Make You Happier).
+You should remember this the next time you hit the plate (from the article How a Healthy Gut Can Make You Happier).

 If you’ve been following the news over the past year, you know that the wellness world’s golden child is your gut.
 Though not as glamorous as the heart or brain, studies are showing that the status of your gut microbes can impact everything from your body’s inflammation and weight to your skin and brain health.
 And now we can add one more important aspect that your gut can influence — your state of mind.